google/google-analytics-utilities/README.md

 1. List GA4 account summaries.
-2. Select the properties from which you want to retrieve user links.
+2. Select the properties from which you want to retrieve access bindings.
 3. Navigate to the “GA4 Users” sheet.
 4. Click on Google Analytics Utilities > Google Analytics 4 > Users > List.
-5. The user links for the selected properties will be listed in the “GA4 Users” sheet.
-User links will only be displayed if the user requesting the information has the necessary permissions.
-If possible, the user links for the accounts associated with each property will also be listed.
-Only direct roles will be listed.
+5. The access bindings for the selected properties will be listed in the “GA4 Users” sheet.
+Access bindings will only be displayed if the user requesting the information has the necessary permissions.
+If possible, the access bindings for the accounts associated with each property will also be listed.

 #### Create